Yorkshire Coffee Roaster since 2008 - Friendly & Proudly Independent

 Many roasters will roast their coffee, bag it up, seal it and ship it out within hours of roasting.
 Some roasters are aware of this to an extent and will therefore leave their roasted coffee to rest for a day before bagging it.
 This allows for this excess gas to be released more effectively.
 Here at Limini Coffee, we aim to rest your coffee for a few days.
 Filter style coffees a couple of days, espresso style coffees a little longer.
 We work hard to maintain stock levels just right so that your coffee arrives ready to brew.

 Once bagged, during the first week of coffee sitting on a shelf, a large amount of further gases will release from the beans.
 This gas release is evident in the expanding of sealed coffee bags over time.
 In addition, the flavour of the coffee will develop further, allowing for the production of further volatile compounds (aromas).
-The point here being, in the first few days of resting, the flavour of the coffee is changing.
+The point here being, in the first few days of resting, the flavour of the coffee you are brewing is changing due to the large amount of carbon dioxide 'interfering' with the extraction.

 Why bag it so quickly then?
 When not sealed in, our coffee is subject to external factors such as oxygen, humidity and foreign odours.
 Not bagging our coffee quick enough could mean the flavour is altered and therefore inconsistent from roast to roast.
 The discussion here therefore is really about how long should we allow a ‘bag’ of coffee to rest, allowing for large levels of gases to be released from the beans and allowing the further development of the coffee’s aromatics.